-This three-day period is the maximum number of days that a visitor can stay in Ashesi housing.
+three-day This period is the maximum number of days that a visitor can stav in Ashesi housing.
 Visitors are not allowed to reside in one room for say 2-3 days and then relocate to another room for another 2-3 days and so on.
-In other words, visitors may only be allowed to reside in Ashesi housing as invited guests for a maximum stay of three days per semester.
-Any invited guest or visitor of a student who exceeds the 3-day stay allowance is termed to be a "percher".
+In other words, visitors may only be allowed to reside in Ashesi housing as invited quests for a maximum stay of three days per semester.
+Any invited quest or visitor of a student who exceeds the 3-day stay allowance is termed to be a "percher".